alfredomartinezjr/wosostats/README.md

 You can also directly download the table [here](https://raw.githubusercontent.com/alfredomartinezjr/wosostats/master/data/summary/tbl_all.csv).
 And you can view and interact with the stats in [the WoSo Stats Shiny app](https://amj2012.shinyapps.io/wosostats/).
 A glossary for what the columns in the `tbl_all` table represent are in the [Glossary](https://wosostats.com/glossary/).

-The database is made up a variety of tables, listed below, that are sourced from those Excel logs by running the `lineups_to_db.R` and `excel_to_db.R` scripts on the Excel match logs.
+The database is made up a variety of tables, listed below, that are sourced from Excel match logs by running the `lineups_to_db.R` and `excel_to_db.R` scripts.
 Details of what the various values across the database represent, and how the matches were logged, can be found in the ["How matches are logged"](https://wosostats.com/how-matches-are-logged/) section of the WoSo Stats website.
 * [lineups](https://wosostats-data-database-public.s3-us-west-1.amazonaws.com/lineups.csv)
 * [matches](https://wosostats-data-database-public.s3-us-west-1.amazonaws.com/matches.csv)
 * [events](https://wosostats-data-database-public.s3-us-west-1.amazonaws.com/events.csv)